The Ultimate Guide to Data-Driven Marketing and Its Benefits

 - Enabling messages to be sent at the right time

-Here are six important steps to help marketers create an effective data-driven marketing campaign:
+Here are the six most important steps to go through when creating a data-driven marketing campaign:

-- Measurable – The progress towards the goal should be measurable.
-Setting a specific number for email list subscribers, sales, or website traffic are some of the examples of how to do it.
+- Measurable — the progress towards the goal should be measurable.
+Setting a specific number for email list subscribers, sales, or website traffic are examples of how to do it.
 These quantifiable measures are known as KPIs or key performance indicators.

-- Relevant – Reaching the goal is expected to benefit the organization in some way.
+- Relevant — reaching the goal is expected to benefit the business in some way.
 This can mean not only money but traffic, contacts or brand awareness.

-- Time-bound – Every goal should have a deadline.
+- Time-bound — every goal should have a deadline.
 Time tracking apps will help you to meet them.

 Marketers should know the specific audience they want to reach to achieve their goals.
 Targeting all people is not only ineffective but also expensive.
 That’s why you need to narrow it down to a specific group of people who are most likely to convert or take the desired action to bring you a step closer to your goal.